 Challenges may present themselves differently from community to community, but it will come as no surprise to Americans nationwide that we are facing a widespread housing affordability challenge.
 No wonder communities are feeling pinched-we simply do not have enough housing to go around.
+Today, in more and more communities, hard-working Americans are unable to rent homes due to increased costs driven by a lack of supply, barriers to development, and regulatory burdens.
+The total share of cost-burdened households (those paying more than 30 percent of their income on housing) increased steadily from 28.0 percent

 1 Based in Washington, D.C., NMHC is a national nonprofit association that represents the leadership of the apartment industry.
-Our members engage in all aspects of the apartment industry, including ownership, development, management and finance, who help create thriving communities by providing apartment homes for nearly 40 million Americans, contributing \$3.4 trillion annually to the economy.
+Our members engage in all aspects of the apartment industry, including ownership, development, management and finance, who help create thriving communities by providing apartment homes for nearly 40affordable housing million Americans, contributing \$3.4 trillion annually to the economy.
 NMHC advocates on behalf of rental housing, conducts apartment-related research, encourages the exchange of strategic business information and promotes the desirability of apartment living.